 Capitalize “Fairfax County,” but “government” is lower case.
 When referring to Fairfax County as “the county,” the “c” in “county” should be lower case as well.

-- I have a meeting with the Assistant Director, Joseph Smith.
+- I have a meeting with Superintendent Jane Smith.

 Capitalize the following in a title:

-Ethnic groups should be capitalized including African-American, Black, Native American, Caucasian, etc. (but not white.
+Ethnic groups should be capitalized including African American, Black, Native American, Caucasian, etc. (but not white.
 See sensitive subjects for more).